 Miles picked up the game, but started fresh with a new engine, but using the same graphics from Jon Law (Who apparently got drunk one night and changed all the sprites to women to make a Prisoner Cell Block H clone for fun – according to Ste Pattullo)… Anyway!….

-The graphics were ported from the Amiga, and were compressed into 6k for the chars, and 4k for each of the 120 rooms.
+The graphics were ported from the Amiga, and were compressed into 6K for the chars, and 4K for each of the 120 rooms.
+Overall it was looking pretty decent and screenshot previews were shown in various magazines of the time.

 People actually thought the game had been finished, and Commodore Format got a few hearts racing when promoting its review in Issue 12, only to have nothing actually inside the magazine.
 The game never appeared, and screenshots were all that remained, and some juicy details of what was going to be.